midday-ai/midday/services/financial-service/README.md

 ## Security

 Security is a top priority for the Financial Service API.
+We implement the following security measures:

+- End-to-end encryption for all data in transit
+- Regular security audits and penetration testing
+- Compliance with financial industry standards (PCI DSS, SOC 2)
+- Strict access controls and authentication mechanisms
+- Continuous monitoring for suspicious activities

 If you discover a security vulnerability, please send an e-mail to security@solomon-ai.co.
 All security vulnerabilities will be promptly addressed.

 Please refer to our [Security Policy](SECURITY.md) for more details.